Is eClaims a mandate?

 The header record of the data file needs to have its Receiver ID (DN0099) be 146013200 122410019 which is Board's FEIN and Postal Code separated by 7 spaces.
 Additional information can be found in Section 3.3 of the eClaims Implementation Guide.

 Our organization is not familiar with the IAIABC.
 Where can we get more information?

 Visit the IAIABC website

 Yes.
-The WCB provided a series of training programs for Claim Administrators who will be implementing eClaims.
+The Board provided a series of training programs for Claim Administrators who will be implementing eClaims.
 The series consists of:

 Appropriate MTC Filing

 Death Benefits: New York legal statute currently requires separate cases for death and accident.
 How will the eClaims EDI process work with this requirement?

 For EDI, each case will require a FROI to precede any SROI filing(s).
 The FROI for the death case must have some unique values from the FROI on the accident case so that it is not rejected as a duplicate.

 The DN's listed below illustrate how NY will distinguish the injury FROI from the death FROI when the date of death does NOT occur on the same date as the injury: DN Data Element Name Injury Claim value Death Claim value 0031 Date of Injury Date injury occurred Date death occurred 0057 Employee Date of Death Date death occurred Date death occurred 0146 Death Result of Injury Code N for No Y for Yes or U for Unknown The DN's listed below illustrate how NY will distinguish the injury FROI from the death FROI when the date of death does occur on the same date as the injury: DN Data Element Name Injury and Death Claim are the same case value 0031 Date of Injury Date injury/death occurred 0057 Employee Date of Death Date injury/death occurred 0146 Death Result of Injury Code Y for Yes or U for Unknown